 - We'll need to get some credentials that will allow the Publii app to upload to your S3 bucket.
 Click on your username in the top menu, and then click on the My Security Credentials option.

-- On the Security Credentials screen, click on the Access Keys (Access Key ID and Secret Access Key) tab to expand it:
+- On the Security Credentials screen, click on the Groups link:

-- Then click on the Create New Access Key button:
+- On the Groups listing, click the Create New Group button:

 - With all the options filled out correctly, you're ready to save.
-Optionally, you can disable the Remove remote files option if you want all files, including unused files, to be uploaded during every sync.
-You may also add a Prefix to create subdirectories in your bucket for running multiple websites from a single bucket, but this is not recommended; instead, we suggest leaving this option blank and using one bucket per website.
+Optionally, you can add a Prefix to create subdirectories in your bucket for running multiple websites from a single bucket, but this is not recommended; instead, we suggest leaving this option blank and using one bucket per website.
 If you're all done, click on the Save settings button to store all your details.

 - That's it!
 Your S3 hosting is ready to go, and Publii has all it needs to connect and upload your website files.
 Now click the Sync your website button to start uploading files; once it's done your website will be available to view at our endpoint URL.